 - Low in omega-3 fats

 Because poultry is different from beef, we need to add different foods to balance the fats.
-The good foods are in green and the foods you shouldn’t add are in red.

 So now that you know what foods will balance the fats in your dog’s diet, you’ve got one missing piece of information … how much to feed!
 Let’s look at that next …